esamattis/backbone.viewmaster/README.md

 ### Multiple views in single container

-We add new TodoItem views to our layout whenever a todo model is added to the collection using the [appendView][] method.
-We use the [refreshViews][] method to make that append visible.
+We add new TodoItem views to our layout using the [appendView][] method whenever a todo model is added to the collection. [refreshViews][] is used to make child view changes visible.

 Every view container can contain multiple views.
 Just start adding more views to it if you need lists.